bacongravy/macinbox/README.md

 This tool performs the following actions:

+1. Wraps the installer app in a disk image
 1. Creates a new blank disk image
 1. Installs macOS
 1. Installs the VMware or Parallels tools